team5735/SoftwareTrainingDocs/lessons/unsorted/intro_to_git.md

 cloned the same repository and then made their own commits without pulling or pushing.
 It's important to realize that this i a perfectly fine and normal situation, and will happen often if there's more than one person contribuiting to a project.
-Reconciling these two histories is the raison d'Être of `git merge`.
+Reconciling these two histories is the purpose of `git merge`.

 After a merge, the history looks like this: